Featured Article: ABC and Batman's Fourth Commercial Spot

 Saturdays

-CBS All in the Family Friends and Lovers The Mary Tyler Moore Show The Bob Newhart Show The Carol Burnett Show
+CBS All in the Family Paul Sand in Friends & Lovers The Mary Tyler Moore Show The Bob Newhart Show The Carol Burnett Show

 NBC Emergency!
 The NBC Saturday Night Movie